-Although the College's Internet system is for business use, it recognises that occasionally employees may need to use it for personal purposes.
-If this is the case, employees may do so for a short period provided that this during agreed breaks and not during paid working hours.
+Although the College's Internet system is for business use, it recognises that occasionally employees / students may need to use it for personal purposes.
+If this is the case, employees / students may do so for a short period, that is during agreed breaks and not during paid working hours.

-In such circumstances, employees must not access any material which is illegal, offensive, pornographic or racist.
-Goods must not be ordered for delivery to any College address and employees must not make any contractual commitments on behalf of the College.
+In such circumstances, employees / students must not access any material which is extremist, illegal, offensive, pornographic or racist.
+Goods must not be ordered for delivery to any College address and employees / students must not make any contractual commitments on behalf of the College.

-Employees may also be called upon to justify your personal use of the Internet and the College may monitor use of the Internet - whether for business or personal reasons - particularly if it is suspected that:
+The employees / students may also be called upon to justify your personal use of the Internet and the College may monitor use of the Internet - whether for business or personal reasons - particularly if it is suspected that:

-- Your use of the Internet is excessive. - · Your personal use is excessive, - You have been accessing, viewing or downloading material which is offensive, pornographic, illegal or racist or otherwise unacceptable on College systems. - · Indulging in on-line gambling. - Downloading and distributing copyright information. - Accessing information using another person's password.
+- Your use of the Internet is excessive. - Your personal use is excessive. - You have been accessing, viewing or downloading material which is offensive, pornographic, illegal or racist or otherwise unacceptable on College systems. - Indulging in on-line gambling. - Downloading and distributing copyright information. - Accessing information using another person's password.